-When I joined Unmade as CTO, our Engineering Team had already adopted a number of practices associated with agile software development, for example continuous deployment, daily stand ups and regular retrospectives.
+When I joined Unmade, our Engineering Team had already adopted a number of practices associated with agile software development, for example continuous deployment, daily stand ups and regular retrospectives.
 However these were being carried out in isolation from other disciplines in the company and so, although many were useful practices, they were not having nearly as much impact as they could have had.

-We set out to improve on this by adopting more agile practices across the company and I am really proud of the way in which everyone has embraced the changes involved and of the impact they have had in enabling us to make better decisions and work together more effectively.
+We set out to improve on this by adopting more agile practices across the company.
+I am really proud of the way in which everyone has embraced the changes involved and of the impact they have had in enabling us to make better decisions and work together more effectively.

 There were many elements to making these changes but one important part of this was to make sure that the underlying agile principles were well understood and acted upon by everyone involved in making decisions about our software.
 This included members of our leadership, sales, customer success and design teams as well as our product and engineering teams.